 Upon completion of the laying out and landscaping of each Play Area, the Owner shall seek a Certificate of Practical Completion from the District Council in accordance with paragraph 10 above.

-Prior to the issue of a Certificate of Practical Completion for each Play Area, the Owner will provide a RoSPA post installation report and risk assessment for that Play Area to the District Council which report must be satisfactory to the District Council (acting reasonably) and thereafter the Owner will provide a satisfactory RoSPA Inspection Report in respect of every Play Area annually until the date of Transfer in paragraph 25 below and none of which RoSPA Inspection Reports shall be more than eleven months old at the date they are provided to the District Council.
+Prior to the issue of a Certificate of Practical Completion for each Play Area, the Owner will provide a RoSPA post installation report and risk assessment for that Play Area to the District Council which must confirm that the relevant Play Area has passed the post installation report to the District Council and thereafter the Owner will provide RoSPA Inspection Report confirming that the relevant Play Area has passed the RoSPA Inspection in respect of every Play Area annually until the date of Transfer in paragraph 25 below and none of which RoSPA Inspection Reports shall be more than eleven months old at the date they are provided to the District Council.

 The Owner will provide an unrestricted right of access for the general public to the Play Areas at all reasonable times following the issue of a Certificate of Practical Completion save as required to carry out works of maintenance or in the interests of health and safety.